AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

    For details on how a template author defines policies, see [Creating Page Templates](/help/sites-cloud/authoring/features/templates.md#editing-a-template-structure-template-author).

-   For technical deatil of policies, see [Content Policies](#content-policies) in this document.
+   For technical details of policies, see [Content Policies](#content-policies) in this document.

    **Initial Content**